Skip to content

 2. Cluster (default)

-The Node takes the role of a proxy and forwards packets to a Pod from the Service's Endpoints (likely on different nodes) which have to masqueraded to preserve the return route.
-So packets may traverse two nodes until they reach the Pod.
+The Node takes the role of a proxy and forwards packets to a Pod from the Service's Endpoints (perhaps on different nodes), requiring masquerading to preserve the return route.
+As a result, packets may traverse two nodes before reaching the Pod.

 Warning